 Vose Library Story Time, Union, Fridays, 10:15 a.m.
 Songs and finger plays for babies and toddlers.
 Story and activity for older kids.
 FMI: 785-4733.

-Book Nook, Mondays, 3:30 p.m.
+Waldoboro Library: Book Nook, Mondays, 3:30 p.m.
 Chapter books read aloud for kids 8-12 and their families.
 Story Hour, Wednesdays, 10:15 a.m.
 Miss Connie reads stories and leads crafts for preschoolers.
 Midcoast Music Together, third Monday, 10:30 a.m.
-Jess Day leads singing, instrument play, movement and more for kids up to 6.
+Jess Day leads singing, instrument play and movement for kids up to 6.

 Warren Second Congregational Church Clothing Give-Away, first Saturday, 9 a.m.-noon.
 Free clothes for newborns to 'tweens.

 Youth Tennis in Damariscotta, Central Lincoln County YMCA.
 New sessions start every month.
 FMI: 563-3477 or clcYMCA.org.

 "The Big Lebowski," 6:30 p.m., Saltwater Film Society Screening at Thomaston Library, 60 Main St. The Coen brothers' classic starring Jeff Bridges as "The Dude."

 FRIDAY, JULY 18 - THURSDAY, JULY 24:

 COLONIAL THEATRE, Belfast: ""Planes: Fire & Rescue," "Dawn of the Planet of the Apes," "Tammy."